markbosire/Practice-Questions-GCP-ACE/README.md

 - [ ] Create two configurations using gcloud config.
 Write a script that sets configurations as active, individually.
 For each configuration, use gcloud compute instances list to get a list of compute resources.
 - [ ] Create two configurations using gsutil config.
 Write a script that sets configurations as active, individually.
 For each configuration, use gsutil compute instances list to get a list of compute resources.
-- [ ] Go to Cloud Shell and e port this information to Cloud Storage on a daily basis.
+- [ ] Go to Cloud Shell and export this information to Cloud Storage on a daily basis.
-- [ ] Go to GCP Console and e port this information to Cloud SQL on a daily basis.
+- [ ] Go to GCP Console and export this information to Cloud SQL on a daily basis.

 **[⬆ Back to Top](#table-of-contents)**